franciscolopezv/architecture_modernization/README.md

 ### Getting Started (Available Now)

-2. Start with [vision.md](01-strategy/vision.md) and [principles.md](02-principles/principles.md) to understand the target state.
+2. **Understand the vision** - Start with [vision.md](01-strategy/vision.md) to understand why modernization matters and what success looks like.

+3. **See the target state** - Review [target-architecture.md](01-strategy/target-architecture.md) to understand the **goal architecture** you're working toward.
+This is critical - it shows:
+   - The layered architecture (Edge, BFF, Domain Services, Events, Data, Platform)
+   - How teams align to architecture (Team Topologies in practice)
+   - Technology options and decision guidance
+   - Migration path from current to target state
+   - Success indicators to measure progress

+4. **Learn the principles** - Read [principles.md](02-principles/principles.md) to understand the design principles that guide all decisions.

-3. Review [team-topologies.md](01-strategy/team-topologies.md) to validate your team structure supports independent flow.
+5. **Validate team structure** - Review [team-topologies.md](01-strategy/team-topologies.md) to ensure your team structure supports independent flow.

-4. Assess current systems using [maturity-model.md](01-strategy/maturity-model.md) to prioritize modernization efforts.
+6. **Assess current state** - Use [maturity-model.md](01-strategy/maturity-model.md) to evaluate where you are today and prioritize modernization efforts.

-5. Deep dive into principle guides:
+7. **Deep dive into principles** - Study the detailed guides:
    - [domain-ownership-guide.md](02-principles/domain-ownership-guide.md) - How to identify domain boundaries
    - [data-ownership-guide.md](02-principles/data-ownership-guide.md) - Patterns for data sharing
    - [contract-first-guide.md](02-principles/contract-first-guide.md) - API and event design